 -Biofuelwatch, US/UK – fighting Drax in the UK

 If you are interested in staying abreast of the latest news related to the biomass energy issue in the US, UK, and EU, these organizations, many of which appeared in the film, are a good place to start.
 Sign-up for their e-petitions, action alerts, and newsletters.

-- Biofuelwatch To keep up with things in the UK visit the Biofuelwatch website and subscribe to their newsletter.
-Based in the UK and US, this small activist and volunteer staffed organization is a thorn in the side of the Drax power facility in the UK.
+- Biofuelwatch – To keep up with things in the UK, visit the Biofuelwatch website and subscribe to their newsletter.
+Based in the UK and US, this activist and volunteer staffed organization is a thorn in the side of the Drax power facility in the UK.

-- Birdlife International – For general background on the issue in the EU and internationally, visit the biomass webpage and EUbioenergy blog> from this membership organization with offices in 120 countries.
+- Birdlife International – For general background on the biomass issue in the EU and internationally, visit the biomass webpage and EUbioenergy blog> of this membership organization with offices in 120 countries.

 - Global Justice Ecology Project – For email updates of posts related especially to GE trees and to follow them on social media, check out their Sign Up webpage.

 - Indigenous Environmental Network – This group is especially involved in the fight against GE trees.
 The Save Our Roots webpage will get you started with resources.

 - Natural Resources Defense Council – For their take on the issue, these web links will lead you to some rich content : Our Forests Aren’t Fuel; Support Renewable Energy that Protects the Wild.
 From there you will find a variety of reports, fact sheets, and issue briefs that you can link to or download.